Blog Post

 The original references to Stonehenge were made by William Stukeley FRS, FRCP, FSA (7 November 1687 – 3 March 1765), an Anglican Clergyman and English Antiquarian who pioneered the archaeological investigation of the prehistoric monuments of Stonehenge and Avebury.
 He was friends with Isaac Newton and was amongst Newton’s first biographers.
 Stukeley was also involved with Freemasonry and instrumental in British scholarship’s acceptance of Charles Bertram’s forged ‘Description of Britain’.

 ‘Description of Britain’, also known by its Latin name De Situ Britanniae (“On the Situation of Britain”), was a literary forgery perpetrated by Charles Bertram on the historians of England.
 It purported to be a 15th-century manuscript by the English monk Richard of Westminster, including information from a lost contemporary account of Britain by a Roman general (dux), new details of the Roman roads in Britain in the style of the Antonine Itinerary, and “an ancient map” as detailed as by Ptolemy.
+(Stonehenge Hoax – Round Monument?)

 Stukeley's Vision of Stonehenge - Stonehenge Hoax

-Stonehenge Hoax - Round Monument?
-10
+Stukeley’s Vision of Stonehenge – (Stonehenge Hoax – Round Monument?)

 Bertram disclosed the existence of the work through his correspondence with the antiquarian William Stukeley in 1748, provided him with a “copy”, which was made available, and published in Latin in 1757.
 By this point, his Richard had become conflated with the historical Richard of Cirencester.
 The text was treated as a legitimate and significant source of information on Roman Britain from the 1750s through the 19th century, when it was progressively debunked by John Hodgson, Karl Wex, B. B. Woodward, and J. E. B. Mayor.
 Some tales from the forgery can still be found in peer-reviewed works of British history.